Vaidehiver2301/Online-Business-Dashboard/README.md

 - **Tables**: Detailed breakdowns of product performance.

 ## Contributing
-We welcome contributions to improve this dashboard.
-Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes.